Shipping Container Residential Projects

 Intellectual Tiny Home by Roostspace is a great option for couples looking for a budget-friendly dwelling.
-This one-story container home nicely accommodates a bedroom, lounge, closet, kitchen, and bathroom.
-It can be used as a full-time tiny house, guest house, or an office.
+This 29.7-sqm home made of a 40-ft container nicely accommodates a bedroom, lounge, closet, kitchen, and bathroom.
+It can be used as a full-time tiny house, guest house, or office.

 Redondo Beach House